ICMOL/AutoMod/README.md

 | min_match           | 10             | print out the patterns with the minimum match number |
 | frag_site           | true           | use the suggested ptm sites in MSFragger open search results |

-- Advanced parameters
+- PTM candidates

-  Please follow the following format when adding new PTM candidates: **UniqueMass@AminoAcid**.
-For example, ptm:	79.966331@DRCHSTY or
+  Please follow the format when adding new PTM candidates: **UniqueMass@AminoAcid**.
+For example, ptm: 79.966331@DRCHSTY or ptm: 15.9949@M.
-  ptm:	15.9949@M.

 ### Commands
 - If the pepXML files are not in the same folder